 Education and support

 For severe mania or depression, hospitalization is often required.
-Even if mania is less severe, people may need to be hospitalized if they are suicidal, try to hurt themselves or others, cannot care for themselves, or have other serious problems (such as alcohol use Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more or other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more ).
+Even if mania is less severe, people may need to be hospitalized if they are suicidal, try to hurt themselves or others, cannot care for themselves, or have other serious problems (such as alcohol use Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more or other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more ).
 Most people with hypomania can be treated as outpatients.
 People with rapid cycling are more difficult to treat.
 Without treatment, bipolar disorder recurs in almost all people.

 Treatment may include

-Drugs to stabilize mood (mood stabilizers), such as lithium and some antiseizure drugs
+Medications to stabilize mood (mood stabilizers), such as lithium and some antiseizure medications

 Education and support

-Electroconvulsive therapy Electroconvulsive therapy A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , which is sometimes used when mood stabilizers do not relieve depression
+Electroconvulsive therapy Electroconvulsive therapy Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , which is sometimes used when mood stabilizers do not relieve depression

-Phototherapy Phototherapy A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , which can be useful in treating seasonal bipolar disorder (which has some features in common with seasonal affective disorder Specifiers A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more )
+Phototherapy Phototherapy Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , which can be useful in treating seasonal bipolar disorder (which has some features in common with seasonal affective disorder Causes Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more )

 Lithium can have side effects.
 It can cause drowsiness, confusion, involuntary shaking (tremors), muscle twitching, nausea, vomiting, diarrhea, thirst, excessive urination, and weight gain.
 It often worsens a person's acne or psoriasis.
 However, these side effects are usually temporary and are often lessened or relieved when doctors adjust the dose.
 Sometimes lithium must be stopped because of side effects, which then resolve.